Galaxies99/DeepHDR-pytorch/README.md

 The Kalantari Dataset can be downloaded from https://www.robots.ox.ac.uk/~szwu/storage/hdr/kalantari_dataset.zip [2].

+### Dataset Model Selection

+There are two dataset models provided in `dataset` folder.
+Using `HDRpatches.py` will generate patches in `patches` folder and will cost ~200GB spaces, but it runs faster.
+Using `HDR.py` (default) will open image file only when it needs to do so, thus it will save disk space.
+Feel free to choose the method you want.

 ### Configs Modifications

 You may modify the arguments in `Configs()` to satisfy your own environment, for specific arguments descriptions, see `utils/configs.py`.